InfinityMods/TDDz/README.md

 You NEED to download TDD v1.14, you can find it here:
  - http://www.shsforums.net/files/category/65-the-darkest-day/

-I (shadowlich) am NOT the author of TDD, I just try to write a weidu setup to not let it die, all credits go for its authors TeamBG.
+I (shadowlich) am NOT the author of TDD, I just try to write a WeiDU setup to not let it die, all credits go for its authors TeamBG.

 Thanks to Max Schnur for allowing us to release an updated version of this mod!
 - https://twitter.com/MaxSchnur/status/691754073893249025